 - MX: distant metastasis cannot be assessed.

 - M1: distant metastasis present (may be transcoelomic spread).

 Surgery remains the definitive treatment for apparently localised colorectal cancer.
-Both radiotherapy and chemotherapy can improve survival rates after potentially curative surgery, and chemotherapy prolongs overall survival in patients with advanced disease.
+Both radiotherapy and chemotherapy can improve survival rates after potentially curative surgery.

 If colonic stents are considered for patients presenting with acute large bowel obstruction, CT of the chest, abdomen and pelvis should be offered to confirm the diagnosis of mechanical obstruction, and to determine whether the patient has metastatic disease or colonic perforation.